trust-mfn-berlin/animals-as-objects/vault/story.feeding-and-overfeeding.md

 :::EN:::

-While the zoo and the city of Berlin struggled to provide food for their inhabitants in the 1940s — see also [[story.feed-scarcity]] — by the end of the 1950s, the situation had largely returned to normal again.[^1] In fact, in some ways it had gone in the opposite direction.
-The economic boom, the _Wirtschaftswunder_ years meant visitors fed the animals at Berlin Zoo as much as they pleased — to the extent that in 1960, the African elephant "Jambo" fell ill after, or rather as a result of, being fed by zoo visitors.

 <figure>

 ![Newspaper clipping.
 Photograph: Tusked elephant in enclosure, with keeper touching his ear.
 Title: Overfed!
 Berlin's most valuable elephant in mortal danger.
 As of today: Visitors are prohibited from feeding the animals at the zoo.](/images/mv/JamboUeberfuettertBildZeitungAusschnittJPG.jpg)